YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 #### 5.1.
+Viewing the list page
+You can use the pick=col1, col2, col3 url parameter to select for only desired attributes.
+You could filter the result the same way the filters for the select page work ( see bellow ).
+Should there be errors in the loading of the page, they will be displayed in a msg at the top of the page.

+##### 5.1.1.
 Viewing the full content of the items
 You can quickly view the full content of each cell of the listing table by hovering with the mouse on top of it.
 Note that all the links in the content are replaced with clickable links in the tooltip as well as the internal links such as the following one : enduser_guide_doc-190214224315 ( which just refer to next item in this document).

 #### 5.2.
-Viewing the list page
-You can use the pick=col1, col2, col3 url parameter to select for only desired attributes.
-You could filter the result the same way the filters for the select page work ( see bellow ).
-Should there be errors in the loading of the page, they will be displayed in a msg at the top of the page.

-#### 5.3.
 Listing url syntax
 The listing url syntax mimics the sql select clause syntax, yet in much more simplified form.

-##### 5.3.1.
+##### 5.2.1.
 The "pick" url param
 You can use the pick=col1,col2,col3 url parameter to select for only desired attributes to be show in the ui control used for listing.
 The following url demonstrates this syntax: https://qto.fi/qto/list/yearly_issues?as=grid&pick=id,status,name,description&page-size=5&page-num=1&where=status-eq-09-done

-##### 5.3.2.
+##### 5.2.2.
 The "hide" url param
 If you do not specify any attribute to pick, you could hide specific attributes by using the "hide=col1,col2,col3" syntax. https://qto.fi/qto/list/yearly_issues?hide=description

-##### 5.3.3.
+##### 5.2.3.
 The "with=col-operator-value" filter
 You can filter the result of the query by using the "with=col-operator-value".
 The following examples demonstrates, which operators are supported.
 An error message is shown if you do not use existing operator.
 The following url demonstrates this syntax: